CMU-313/CMU-313.github.io/docs/recitations/reci4-dysfunction.md

 Be sure to also assign each member a task in order to integrate the tool into the payment system.

 **Activity Notes:** Each member should act as their role during the meeting.
-Try to fix the dysfunction presented in this meeting and reflect on how you would plan on fixing similar issues if they come up in Project 2.
+Try to fix the dysfunction presented in this meeting and reflect on how you would fix similar issues if they come up in Project 2.

-## Part 2: Group Discussion (10 min)
+## Part 2: Presentations!
+(15 min)

-As a group, discuss the following questions:
-1. What dysfunctional characteristic did your teammates display?
-2. How would you handle those dysfunctional characteristics in future situations?

-Then, as a group, prepare some responses to the questions in [Part 3](#part-3-group-discussion-10-min).
+Each group will present their meeting to the class (~2 minutes per presentation).
+The audience will then guess the roles of each of the members of the presenting group.
+Best group will win a prize!

-## Part 3: Class Discussion (20 min)
+## Part 3: Class Discussion (15 min)

-Watch other groups present their roles and guess what role each member is playing.

 As a class, discuss the following questions:
-1. Was the meeting effective?
-Why or why not?
-2. What team dysfunctions did you observe during the meeting?
-3. Were there any instances where your role directly clashed with someone else in your group?
-4. Were you able to identify the roles played by the other members?
+1. Were you able to identify the roles played by the other groups?
 What problems were caused by their behavior?
+2. How would you handle these dysfunctional characteristics in future situations?
-5. Can you think of mitigation strategies and solutions to avoid these problems?
+3. Can you think of mitigation strategies and solutions to avoid these problems?

 ## Appendix A: Role Descriptions